Hrádek (Rokycany District): Economy

 After 1989, Hrádecké železárny ironworks went through transformation.
 In 1996, it became part of Z-Group Steel Holding company.

 In 1998, Borgers company opened new factory in the town.
 It produces textile components for automotive industry.

 Transport

-Hrádek lies on the railway line of local importance leading from Rokycany to Mirošov.
+Hrádek is located on the railway line of local importance leading from Rokycany to Příkosice.

+Sights

+Hrádek is poor in monuments.
+The only protected cultural monument is a rural wooden house from the turn of the 18th and 19th centuries.